 What I eat in a day on The Whole 30

-So this time, coming out of summer I needed to get back to many of my morning rituals that I had let slip like my green tea and collagen ritual and since we were instilling good habits on the program, I wanted to bring that back in, so, before breakfast, I made myself a cup of jasmine green tea that I had brought back from Chicago’s China Town this past summer and added to that Vital Proteins Collagen.
-I sipped on that while sitting out in my patio.
+So this time, coming out of summer I needed to get back to many of the morning rituals that I had let slip like my green tea and collagen ritual and since we were instilling good habits in the program, I wanted to bring that back in, so, before breakfast, I made myself a cup of jasmine green tea that I had brought back from Chicago’s China Town this past summer and added to that Vital Proteins Collagen.
+I sipped on that while sitting out on my patio.

 Breakfast